rolling-scopes-school/tasks/react/modules/nextjs-ssr-ssg/README.md

 This module introduces students to Server Side Rendering and Static Site Generation with Next.js framework.
 It aims to provide an in-depth understanding of server rendering and difference between client and server computations.
 The module covers a range of topics from understating the principles of server rendering to implementing it with Next.js, and React Server Components.

-In addition, this module covers the Remix framework, as an analogue of Next.js.
+In addition, this module covers the Remix framework, as an alternative approach of enabling SSG and SSR for React-based applications.

 ## Learning Objectives 🎯